IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

 ## Authenticate to the OpenShift cluster

-For the next steps, the **OpenShift** login command to authenticate to the OpenShift cluster must be retrieved an executed.
+For the next steps, the **OpenShift** login command to authenticate to the OpenShift cluster must be retrieved and executed.

 14. Switch to the **OpenShift web console** browser window or tab.